 Your lawyer will have read the police brief, got instructions from you about what you want to happen and be able to advise the Magistrate what the issues in the case are.

-The Magistrates will often give a sentence indication in a contest mention.
+The Magistrate will often give a sentence indication in a contest mention.
 This is where they will indicate to you what penalty you will get if you plead guilty at that stage.
-The aim is to save the Court the further time of other hearings of your matter.
+The aim is to save the Court the further time of more hearings of your matter.

 You are in no way obliged to plead guilty and the Magistrate who hears the contest mention is not meant to hear the contested hearing.
 Often the Magistrate will give a common sense evaluation of the strengths and weaknesses of the evidence against you.